zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/smart-gardens.md

   - name: Tan Chin Hiong, System Architect
     img_src: smart-gardens-tan-chin-hiong.png
     desc: |
-      Chin Hiong is a systems architect at GovTech.
+      Chin Hiong is a system architect at GovTech.
 Chin Hiong graduated from the National University of Singapore with a PhD in Electrical & Computer Engineering.
 He has over 15 years of experience in systems engineering and Research and Development (R&D), including the fields of neural networks, computer vision and evolutionary algorithms.
 Chin Hiong is passionate about harnessing technology to improve people’s lives and inspiring the next generation of engineers.

   - name: Christopher Tong, Product Manager
     img_src: smart-gardens-christopher-tong.png